 The UMass Dartmouth graduate nursing program opened in the late 1980s and has produced over 250 graduates who work in southeastern Massachusetts and beyond.
 In 2007, the PhD in Nursing admitted its first cohort of students and has grown steadily.

 The new BS-DNP program positions the graduates of UMass Dartmouth to meet certification criteria as an adult gerontology primary care nurse practitioner.

 Many graduates continue their affiliation with the College of Nursing by serving as preceptors, mentors, clinical instructors and guest lecturers for our students.
 We are very proud of the many accomplishments of our graduates and their continuing commitment to UMass Dartmouth.

 Some examples are:

-- Dr. Mary McCurry, Assistant Professor and the DNP Program Coordinator here at UMass Dartmouth is a graduate of the ANP track of the MS program.
+- Dr. Mary McCurry, Associate Professor and DNP Graduate Program Director here at UMass Dartmouth is a graduate of the ANP track of the MS program.

 - Dr. Margaret Rudd- Arieta, DNP Faculty at UMass Dartmouth, is a graduate of the Post-MS DNP Program.

 - Dr. Christine Gadbois, Vice President, Seven Hills Rhode Island, DNP Adjunct Faculty at UMass Dartmouth, is a graduate of the Post-MS DNP Program.